United Breaks Guitars: Response

 The YouTube video was posted on July 6, 2009.
-It amassed 150,000 views within one day, prompting United to contact Carroll saying it hoped to right the wrong.
+It amassed 150,000 views within one day, prompting United to contact Carroll, saying it hoped to right the wrong.
 The video had over half a million views by July 9, 5 million by mid-August 2009, 10 million by February 2011, and 15 million by August 2015.
-It has roughly 22 million views and 287,000 likes as of December 2022.
+It has roughly 25 million views and 560,000 likes as of January 2025.

 Media reported the story of the song's instant success and the public relations humiliation for United Airlines.
 Attempting to put a positive gloss on the incident and the song, a company spokesman called it "excellent".
 Rob Bradford, United's managing director of customer solutions, telephoned Carroll to apologize for the incident and to ask for permission to use the video for internal training.
 United claimed that it "hoped" to learn from the incident, and to change its customer service policy accordingly.

 Bob Taylor, owner of Taylor Guitars, immediately offered Carroll two guitars and other props for his second video.
 The song hit number one on the iTunes Music Store the week following its release.
-The belated compensation offer of $3,000, which was donated by United to the Thelonious Monk Institute of Jazz as a "gesture of goodwill," failed to undo the damage done to its image (it was later revealed that the Thelonious Monk Institute of Jazz was, at the time, chaired largely by United executives and used United Airlines exclusively for its corporate travel).
+The belated compensation offer of $3,000, which United donated to the Thelonious Monk Institute of Jazz as a "gesture of goodwill," failed to undo the damage done to its image (it was later revealed that the Thelonious Monk Institute of Jazz was, at the time, chaired largely by United executives and used United Airlines exclusively for its corporate travel).
 In response to his protest's success, Carroll posted a video address thanking the public for their support while urging a more understanding and civil attitude towards Ms. Irlweg, who was just doing her job in accordance with mandated company policies in this affair.